 Start with the espresso shot segment

-One of the most effective SMS segments for Cyber Monday is what we call the espresso shot segment—people who’ve engaged with your text messages in the last 72 hours, but haven’t bought in that timeframe.
+One of the most effective text message segments for Cyber Monday is what we call the espresso shot segment: people who’ve engaged with your text messages or have been active on site in the last 72 hours, but haven’t bought in that timeframe.

 Here’s why this works: customers who engaged recently are demonstrating active interest.
 They’re opening messages, clicking links, and staying connected to your brand, even during the busiest shopping weekend of the year.